rikluost/athlete_hr_predict/README.md

 ## Introduction

 Human heart rate reflects the physical effort as it needs to pump oxygen to the muscles doing the work.
 However, there is a delay between the effort and the heart rate.
 This study researches this delay from machine earning modelling point of view.
+This study researches the predictability of the heart rate into the future by using machine learning algorithms trained with data collected during tens of variable intensity workouts.

-The methodology of the approach is dicussed and a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate in future based on measurements from multiple sensors with a modern a sports is presented.
+The approach is dicussed and a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate based on measurements from multiple sensors with a modern a sports is presented.
 These sport watches are often equipped with a barometer, speed sensor, heart rate monitor, and optionally power, cadence and GPS.
-The method allows predicting heart rate, e.g. 30-seconds to the future, based on the past, e.g. 60sec of data from various sensors.

 Knowing that a specific heart rate limit will be met, e.g. in 20 seconds, could help athletes reduce the load before the threshold is met and help maintain a wanted heart rate.
 A pre-trained model could run, e.g. on a watch, treadmill or cycling computer.